MalekZagoub/Anomaly-Detection-in-Financial-Transactions/README.md

 # 4. Clustering-Based Anomaly Detection
 Objective: Utilize multilevel clustering to detect anomalies that may not be captured by rule-based methods.
 Approach:
-Apply clustering algorithms to group transactions based on similarity.
+Apply clustering algorithms to group transactions based on similarity.<br>
-Compare clustering results with anomalies detected by rule-based methods.
+Compare clustering results with anomalies detected by rule-based methods.<br>
-Visualize clusters and the distribution of anomalies using color-coded graphs and plots.
+Visualize clusters and the distribution of anomalies using color-coded graphs and plots.<br>
 # 5. Summaries and Reporting
-Regular Updates: Provide periodic summaries of findings, including rule-based results, clustering insights, and comparisons.
+Regular Updates: Provide periodic summaries of findings, including rule-based results, clustering insights, and comparisons. <br>
 Interaction with Stakeholders: Communicate with the bank to verify findings and adjust the detection rules as needed.
 # 6. Tools and Technologies
 Data Processing: Python, Pandas, Dask for handling large datasets.